dart-archive/dart-tutorials-samples/README.md

 	This file.

 **runtests.sh:**
-	BASH script that runs dart_analyzer on all Dart source files in the web directory.
+	BASH script that runs dartanalyzer on all Dart source files in the web directory.